Kiwari-Labs/kiwari-labs-contracts/eip-20exp.md

 ** frist index of slot is 0

 ## Security Considerations
-all address that not registered as whitelist address will be use sliding window algorithm by default
+all address that not registered as whitelist address will be use sliding window algorithm by default.
 Sliding window algorithm is not update the

 ## Copyright